hknd23/idcempy/docs/zmiopc_tutorial.rst

      ziopcgender.plot.box(grid='False')

 You can calculate the change in predicted probabilities of the outcome variable when the value of a covarariate changes.

-A box plot below display the change in predicted probabilities of the outcome variable in the ZiOPC model.
+In addition, a you can obtain a box plot that displays the change in predicted probabilities of the outcome variable in the ZiOPC model.

 .. testcode::
+   # Calculate change in predicted probabilities
    gender = zmiopc.ordered_effects(ziop_tob, 2, nsims = 10000)

+   # Box-plot of precicted probablilites
    gender.plot.box(grid='False')

 Middle-inflated Ordered Probit (MiOP) without Correlated Errors
 ---------------------------------------------------------------